MzHmO/DebugAmsi/README.md

 Thus, we can start powershell.exe, then become a debugger for it and intercept an attempt to load amsi.dll .
 And then patch it at the moment of loading.

-The problem is that we may not be able to get to the point where the amsi.dll library is loaded, so in my code, the process starts in a suspended state (at that point, it will only have ntdll.dll in its address space).
-It then installs the debugger and resumes the main thread of the process, which causes powershell.exe to resume and load the necessary libraries.
+The problem is that we may miss the point of loading amsi.dll into the powershell.exe process, so in my code, the process starts in a suspended state (at that point, it will only have ntdll.dll in its address space).
+Then installs the debugger and resumes the main thread of the process, which causes powershell.exe to resume and load the necessary libraries.
 ![изображение](https://github.com/MzHmO/DebugAmsi/assets/92790655/1807cea2-e118-45e0-a749-f0cb7c934a09)

 ![изображение](https://github.com/MzHmO/DebugAmsi/assets/92790655/5a3ccb31-7c42-4c6b-a254-894559d98421)